rspber/NeuralNetworkBeans/README.md

   And some absolutely not important information,

-  the speed of learning of this network depends on LEARNIG_SPEED value.
+  the speed of learning of this network depends on LEARNING_SPEED value.